data-8/su24/acknowledgements.md

 ---

 # Acknowledgements
-* We apologize this section does not yet curretly work for dark mode, we're looking to fix this issue soon!
+Created by Brandon Concepcion
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

-This page is under construction, stay tuned!
-Created by Brandon Concepcion
+* This page is under construction, so we apologize that this section does not yet curretly work for dark mode.
+We're looking to fix this issue soon!

 {% assign pros = site.acknowledgers| where: 'role', 'professor' %}